 Too much nitrogen in the soil.

 Soil fertility has no effect on how fast a tomato ripens, so adding fertilizer at this stage will not speed things up.
-In fact, fertilizer can hinder ripening because it forces the plant to continue growing new leaves.
+In fact, excess nitrogen in the soil can hinder ripening because it forces the plant to continue growing new leaves.
 Every new leaf requires additional resources from the plant—resources that could otherwise go to ripening fruit.

 Fertilizing in very hot weather can also do more harm than good.
 Just keep your plant healthy by watering properly, mulching the soil, and giving it shade as needed.